Tsukihime/osu-share/README.md

 - program configures the automatically.
 - fine-tuning can be done by editing the file "osu!share.ini" (need restart).
-- share maps function require your PC to be able to accept incoming connections on port 778 (default). some information may be found here http://en.wikipedia.org/wiki/Port_forwarding
+- Sharing Maps functionality(through links on your local web server) requires your PC  would be able to receive incoming connections on the port 778(configured by default).
+Some information may be found here http://en.wikipedia.org/wiki/Port_forwarding

-- Puush map function requires installed [puush](http://puush.me/)
+- "Puush map" functionality requires [puush](http://puush.me/) to be installed

 - Copy link - copies beatmap link from local webserver to clipboard

 ###Features